wslkwwww/E-commerce-Shopping-Assistant/README.en.md

   ```
   This command will import all product data from `new_products.csv` into your MySQL database.

-### 4. Download Models and Create Vector Index
+### 4. Download Models

-This is the **most critical** step.
-Run the provided automation script to handle all model downloading and data processing.
+Run the provided automation script to download the required embedding model.

 In the project root directory, run:
 ```bash
 python download_models.py
 ```
-This script will automatically:
-1. Download the `bge-large-zh-v1.5` embedding model.
+This script will automatically download the `bge-large-zh-v1.5` embedding model.

-2. Read all product information from your MySQL database.
-3. Vectorize the product information and create a FAISS index, saving it in the `faiss_index` directory.
+**Note**: The creation of the vector index has been automated to run when the application starts.

 ### 5. Start the Backend Service